 Toth is referring to the strategy of a retiree not claiming benefits until past full retirement age in order to claim a bigger monthly benefit.
 Social Security will boost your benefit substantially if you delay filing until as late as age 70.
 It’s one way to juice your payout without working more.

 However, if you file before full retirement age, your spouse will likely receive a permanently reduced benefit.
 Benefits may be reduced so that the spouse receives as little as 32.5 percent of the retiree’s benefit.
-The spousal benefit is reduced by about seven-tenths of one percent for each month before full retirement age, up to 36 months.
-If you exceed the 36 months, Social Security will dock about four-tenths of one percent for further months.
+The spousal benefit is reduced by about seven-tenths of 1 percent for each month before full retirement age, up to 36 months.
+If you exceed the 36 months, Social Security will dock about four-tenths of 1 percent for further months.
 The math can be complicated, but Social Security provides a tool to help you calculate your spousal benefit.

 The exception to this rule of filing early is if a spouse is caring for a child under age 16 or one who is disabled, in which case the benefit is not reduced.
 In fact, this spouse could claim the spousal benefit at any age if they’re caring for a child who also receives benefits.

-And yes, even ex-spouses can file based on your earnings.
+Even ex-spouses can file based on your earnings.
 The requirements for claiming benefits based on your ex-spouse’s work record include:

 - You must have been married at least 10 years.

 - You must have been divorced from the spouse for at least two consecutive years.

 - You are unmarried.